jdegoes/jdegoes.github.io/_posts/2023-01-24-scala-resurrection.md

 ### The How

 As the Scala programming language and broader ecosystem is not a commercial product, there is no single entity who can fund development and maintenance of critical infrastructure.
-Although in some cases, I've volunteered my own time and resources, or those of my companies, ultimately, in order to address all of these challenges, we need much broader participation.
+Although in some cases, I've volunteered my own time and resources, or those of my company, ultimately, in order to address all of these challenges, we need much broader participation.

 Fortunately, there are many organizations who can and do contribute to Scala.
 The involvement of some of these organizations will be crucial.